1 “Be careful not to practice your righteousness in front of others to be seen by them. If you do, you will have no reward from your Father in heaven.

 Bad behavior could earn the offender a shame-swarm on Twitter or, perhaps, a visit from that chapter of ANTIFA which last seen paying call at Tucker Carlson’s house.

-Surely, such a feature bug would never be built into this app.
+feature bug would never be built into this app.
 Surely not.
 (Insert side-eye here.)

 Leave it to a Democrat politician to creep us all out.
 And, unlike Representative-elect Alexandra Ocasio-Cortez, this one appears to have more than a few IQ points.
 Even creepier.